Criminal Law Majors and Criminal Law Undergraduate Degree Programs

 Bachelor of Science in Criminal Justice

 With a bachelor's degree in criminal justice, graduates may seek a career in areas such as probation, corrections, law enforcement; graduates may also choose to advance into a pre-law program.
-The B.S. in Criminal Justice program combines fundamental criminal justice courses, while explaining how the components of the legal system, personnel involved and their public role compliment each other.
+The B.S. in Criminal Justice program combines fundamental criminal justice courses, while explaining how the components of the legal system, personnel involved and their public role complement each other.
 Students will examine aspects of the justice system including supervising offenders, correctional counseling and treatment, preventing crime and dealing with electronic crimes.

 Most colleges and universities accept bachelor's degree prospects with either an associate's degree with all applicable transfer requirements or as a freshmen applicant.
 New applicants should have at least a 2.5-3.0 GPA, SAT or ACT scores and be a high school graduate.
 Some schools may also require an essay, interview or letters of recommendation.